hans-vvv/SwitchConfAnalyzer/README.md

 In my journey to gain experience in Network automation I have made a Python script to analyze IOS based multilayer switch configurations.
 The script has the following capabilities:

-1. It reads the configuration and store interface and vlan items which are written to an excel file.
-Using excel features like autofilter one could analyze the specific interface and vlan configuration parts of the switch.
+1. It reads the configuration and store interface and vlan items, which are written to an excel file.
+Using excel features like autofilter you can analyze the specific interface and vlan configuration parts of the switch.
 The interface items must be stored in an object in the script.
-If an item is not found in the object, but is found in the configuration, the script will print the missing item and you could update the object.
+If an item is not found in the object, but is found in the configuration, the script will print the missing item and you can update the object.

-2. In a template file one can specify several items to which the configuration must comply.
+2. In a template file you can specify several items to which the configuration must comply.
 The following categories can be specified:
 - Switchport access interfaces
 - Switchport trunk interfaces
 - IP interfaces